Naruhisa Arakawa

 Naruhisa Arakawa (荒川 稔久, Arakawa Naruhisa) is a Japanese screenwriter who primarily works on anime and tokusatsu dramas.
 He first served as a series' main writer for Blue Seed anime and the Kamen Rider Series revival Kamen Rider Kuuga.
-Arakawa was the main series writer for the Super Sentai anniversary series Kaizoku Sentai Gokaiger where he is also credited as a lyricist for the ending theme with Shoko Fujibayashi.
+Arakawa was the main series writer for the Super Sentai anniversary series Kaizoku Sentai Gokaiger where he is also credited as a lyricist for the ending theme song with Shoko Fujibayashi.
 He also wrote the lyrics to "Detekoi Tobikiri Zenkai Power!", the first ending theme of Dragon Ball Z.